wso2/docs-mg/en/docs/how-tos/analytics/elk-based-analytics.md

 ##### API Analytics

 The API Analytics Dashboard provides business insights on APIs enabling users to take proactive actions to improve profitability and the quality of the service provided.
 This dashboard focuses on API developers who wish to see the analytics related to their APIs.
-This dashboard includes graphs to represent,  Overall API Usage,  Top 10 API and Application creators, API Usage by version, application, resource path and backend.
+This dashboard includes graphs to represent, overall API usage, top 10 API and Application creators, API usage by version, application, resource path and backend.

 ![API analytics chart 1]({{base_path}}/assets/img/how-tos/analytics/elk-based-analytics/api-analytics-1.png)